lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

     print(f" boolean values - {bool_val}.")
 ```

-While analysing each one of the predictors I discovered that 'ca' and 'thal' features had a few values missing so we dropped those rows:
+While analysing each one of the predictors, we discovered that 'ca' and 'thal' features have a few values missing so we dropped the coresponding rows:

 ```
 #Drop rows with ca = ?.
 data = data[data['ca']!='?']
 ```
-Aftyer analysing the dataset we can conclude the obvious: age, lower maximum blood pressure, high blood glucose levels, abnormal elecrocardiographic results, blockages on major blood vessels increase the probability of having heart disease.
+After analysing the dataset we can conclude the obvious: age, lower maximum blood pressure, high blood glucose levels, abnormal elecrocardiographic results, and blockages on major blood vessels increase the probability of having heart disease.

- We can also deduct less obvious
+ We can also deduct less obvious.

 According to this dataset, earlier in life man are more likely to develop heart disease than women.